 I got a Jar full of yellow jackets.
 I caught them in the net.
 I throw dry ice in there and see how long it takes for the CO2 to work.

 Well, there we go.
 It does work.
 It just takes time.
 Let’s see how the nest is doing.
 I found the main chamber.
 They’re pouring out of there.
-They’re really slow down with that dry ice and that seems to be working well.
+They’re slowed down with that dry ice and that seems to be working well.

 Then they get the oxygen and the attack.
 So it’s not the greatest method.
-But I can work.
-So here, you are going to feed to the skunk.
+But it works effectively.
+So here, you are going to feed the skunk.
 See what comes along to enjoy, all these little yellow jacket grubs right there.

 Your yellow jacket larvae buffet.
-Let’s see, what comes to the compost pile tonight, and enjoys a protein-packed meal.
+Let’s see, what comes to the compost pile tonight, and enjoy a protein-packed meal.

 Well, there’s skunk sure enjoyed the yellowjacket meal that we left them.
 These larvae must be a delicacy because they’ll go to great lengths to dig up a nest.
 I’m sure they get stung but to them, it’s worth it.